Drysdale

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-The suburb of Drysdale has an income level below the national average, according to the latest Australian Taxation Office data aggregated by AreaSearch for the financial year 2023.
-The median income among taxpayers in Drysdale is $45,102, with an average income of $58,276.
-This compares to figures for Rest of Vic., which are $50,954 and $62,728 respectively.
-Based on Wage Price Index growth of 8.25% since the financial year 2023, current estimates for Drysdale's median income would be approximately $48,823, and average income would be around $63,084 as of September 2025.
-The 2021 Census data shows that household, family, and personal incomes in Drysdale all fall between the 18th and 18th percentiles nationally.
-Income brackets indicate that the $1,500 - $2,999 bracket dominates with 26.5% of residents (1,741 people), reflecting patterns seen at regional levels where 30.3% similarly occupy this range.
-After housing costs, 85.3% of income remains, which ranks at the 20th percentile nationally.
-The area's Socio-Economic Indexes for Areas (SEIFA) income ranking places it in the fifth decile.
+The suburb of Drysdale had an income level below the national average according to ATO data aggregated by AreaSearch for the financial year 2023.
+The median income among taxpayers in Drysdale was $45,102 and the average income stood at $58,276.
+These figures compared to Regional Vic.'s median of $50,954 and average of $62,728 respectively.
+By September 2025, estimates based on an 8.25% Wage Price Index growth since financial year 2023 would be approximately $48,823 (median) and $63,084 (average).
+The 2021 Census showed household, family, and personal incomes in Drysdale all fell between the 18th and 18th percentiles nationally.
+Income brackets indicated that the $1,500 - $2,999 bracket dominated with 26.5% of residents (1,741 people), similar to regional levels where 30.3% occupied this range.
+After housing costs, 85.3% of income remained, ranking at the 20th percentile nationally.
+The area's SEIFA income ranking placed it in the 5th decile.

 Frequently Asked Questions - Income